hpatel021/CS417-SemesterProject/README.md

-## CPU Temperature Parser
+# CPU Temperature Parser

+## Overview
--  This C++ program is designed to parse CPU temperature data from an input file and organize it into a structured format.
+- CPU Temperature Parser is a C++ program designed to parse temperature data from input files and provide various analysis techniques.
--  The program provides flexibility by allowing the use of different container types for storing the parsed data.
+- It offers features such as Least Squares Approximation and Piecewise Linear Interpolation to analyze temperature trends effectively.

 ## Features
--  Flexible Container Type:
--  Core Temperature Reading Structure:
+- Least Squares Approximation: This feature allows users to approximate temperature trends using the least squares method.
+- Piecewise Linear Interpolation: Users can perform piecewise linear interpolation on temperature data to estimate values between known data points.
+- Input Parsing: The tool parses raw temperature readings from input files and processes them for analysis.
+- Output Generation: It generates output files containing the results of the temperature analysis for each CPU core.

 ## Usage
   To use this program, follow these steps: